-Andrew S. Keys, center chief technologist at the Marshall Space Flight Center and NASA program manager, said the now completed project has moved the task of understanding and modeling silicon-germanium technology to a point where NASA engineers can start using it on actual vehicle designs.
+Andrew S. Keys, center chief technologist at the Marshall Space Flight Center and NASA program manager, said the now-completed project has moved the task of understanding and modeling silicon-germanium technology to a point where NASA engineers can start using it on actual vehicle designs.

 "The silicon-germanium extreme environments team was very successful in doing what it set out to do," Keys said.
-"They advanced the state-of-the-art in analog silicongermanium technology for space use-a crucial step in developing a new paradigm leading to lighter weight and more capable space vehicle designs."
+"They advanced the state-of-the-art in analog silicon-germanium technology for space use -- a crucial step in developing a new paradigm leading to lighter weight and more capable space vehicle designs."

-Keys explained that, at best, most electronics conform to military specifications, meaning they function across a temperature range of negative 55 degrees Celsius to 125 degrees Celsius.
+Keys explained that, at best, most electronics conform to military specifications, meaning they function across a temperature range of minus-55 degrees Celsius to plus-125 degrees Celsius.
 But electronics in deep space are typically exposed to far greater temperature ranges, as well as to damaging radiation.
-The Moon's surface cycles between 120 degrees Celsius during the lunar day to negative 180 degrees Celsius at night.
+The Moon's surface cycles between plus-120 Celsius during the lunar day to minus-180 Celsius at night.

-The silicon-germanium electronics developed by the extreme environments team has been shown to function reliably throughout that entire 120 to negative 180 degrees Celsius range.
+The silicon-germanium electronics developed by the extreme environments team has been shown to function reliably throughout that entire plus-120 to minus-180 Celsius range.
 It is also highly resistant or immune to various types of radiation.